-One of the reasons many people leave churches may be that too many churches place too much emphasis on the importance of human rules and traditions, and not enough emphasis on the key requirement of the Christian life: loving God.
+One of the reasons many people leave churches may be that many churches place too much emphasis on the importance of human rules and traditions, and not enough emphasis on the key requirement of the Christian life: loving God.
+The purpose of our churches is to encourage each other and build each other up as we learn to love him, and to introduce others to the loving relationship with God that he has always wanted.
 Christians who want to focus on loving God, and who want to be with other Christians who love God, are finding that many churches are not meeting this central need.

 Jesus strongly criticised the religious leaders of his day for losing sight of their primary role which was to enable and encourage others to love God.
 Jesus criticised these leaders for focussing on teaching human rules: